This webpage was updated on April 13, 2026

 Goal 1: Improve California’s aquaculture governance framework through increased interagency coordination and transparency

-Goal 2: Maximize environmental sustainability and protect public health
+Goal 2: Maximize environmental sustainability and continue to protect and enhance public health.

 Goal 3: Facilitate sustainable development of marine aquaculture in state waters